 - Shade: Japanese Plum Yew, Mahonia ‘Charity’, ‘Soft Caress’ or ‘Narihira’, Camellia varieties, Dwarf Hinoki Cypress, Dwarf Canadian Hemlock, Acanthus/Bear’s Breech, Fatsia japonica or Fatshedera, Sarcococca

 Fillers: Perennial, Evergreen, or Semi-Evergreen Mid-Level Plants

-- Full Sun/Partial Sun: Euphorbia/Spurge varieties, Heaths and Heathers, Heuchera/Coral Bell varieties, Bergenia, Liriope, Black Mondo Grass, Carex varieties, Blue Fescue, Dusty Miller
+- Full Sun/Part Sun: Euphorbia/Spurge varieties, Heaths and Heathers, Heuchera/Coral Bell varieties, Bergenia, Liriope, Black Mondo Grass, Carex varieties, Blue Fescue, Dusty Miller

-- Shade: Hellebore varieties, Bergenia, Wintergreen, Holly Fern or other evergreen ferns, Heuchera/Coral Bell varieties, Korean rock fern, Alaskan or Autumn Fern, Liriope, Black Mondo Grass
+- Shade: Hellebore varieties, Bergenia, Wintergreen, Holly Fern (evergreen ferns), Heuchera/Coral Bell varieties, Korean Rock Fern, Alaskan or Autumn Fern, Liriope, Black Mondo Grass

 More Fillers: Low-Growing Shrubs for Containers